sammilucia/TrelloX/README.md

 # TrelloX - Trello with focus.

-TrelloX is open source and currently looking for developers.
+TrelloX is open source and currently looking for contributors.

 https://trellox.io